 - 1. A qualified clinical professional will look at medical grievances or appeals. - 2.
-If you do not speak or understand English, call 1-855-694-HOME (4663) to get help from someone who speaks your language. - 3.
-You may ask anyone such as a family member, your minister, a friend, your provider, authorized representative, or an attorney to help you make a grievance or an appeal. - If your physical or behavioral health is in danger, a review will be done within seventy-two (72) hours or sooner.
+If you do not speak or understand English, call 1-855-694-HOME (4663) to get help from someone who speaks your language.

+- 3. You may ask anyone such as a family member, your minister, a friend, your provider, authorized representative, or an attorney to help you make a grievance or an appeal. - 4.
+You may file a grievance at any time with either Home State Health or MO HealthNet. - 5.
+If your physical or behavioral health is in danger, a review will be done within seventy-two (72) hours or sooner.
 This is called an expedited review.
-Call Home State Health and tell Home State Health if you think you need an expedited review. - 5.
-Home State Health may take up to fourteen (14) calendar days longer to decide if you request the change of time or if we think it is in your best interest.
-If Home State Health changes the time, we must tell you in writing the reason for the delay. - 6.
+Call Home State Health and tell Home State Health if you think you need an expedited review. - 6.
 If you have been getting medical care and your MO HealthNet Managed Care health plan reduces, suspends, or ends the service, you can appeal.
 In order for medical care not to stop while you appeal the decision you must appeal within ten (10) calendar days from the date the Notice of Adverse Benefit Determination was mailed and tell us not to stop the service while you appeal.
 If you do not win your appeal you may have to pay for the medical care you got during this time. - 7.
-You may request enrollment in another MO HealthNet Managed Care health plan if the issue cannot be resolved.
+Home State Health may take up to fourteen (14) calendar days longer to decide if you request the change of time or if we think it is in your best interest.
+If Home State Health changes the time, we must tell you in writing the reason for the delay. - 8.
+You may request enrollment in another MO HealthNet Managed Care health plan if the issue cannot be resolved. - 9.
+Oral inquiries seeking to appeal an adverse benefit determination are treated as appeals (to establish the earliest possible filing date for the appeal).